ICD-11 code : 6B23;

 Preferred Label : Hypochondriasis;

-ICD-11 definition : Hypochondriasis is characterized by persistent preoccupation with or fear about the
+ICD-11 definition : Hypochondriasis is characterised by persistent preoccupation or fear about the possibility

-possibility of having one or more serious, progressive or life-threatening diseases.
+of having one or more serious, progressive or life-threatening illnesses.
+The preoccupation

-medical evaluation and reassurance.
-The symptoms result in significant distress or
+related to health (e.g. avoids medical appointments).
+The symptoms result in significant

-significant impairment in personal, family, social, educational, occupational or other
+distress or significant impairment in personal, family, social, educational, occupational

 ICD-11 synonym : Hypochondriacal neurosis; hypochondriacal disorder; Health anxiety disorder; Illness anxiety disorder; hypochondria;